 - It is important for children who are transitioning out of foster care to have a plan in place that will help them manage the next stages of their lives.
 Although required by law, these plans are often not implemented early enough and sometimes not at all.

 How many children does CLC currently represent?

-In 2017, with the help of almost 300 volunteers and volunteer attorneys, CLC provided free legal representation to 850 foster children in Minnesota.
-At any given time, CLC is providing representation for over 550-620 foster children.
-This is a dramatic increase in CLC’s case load, a 128% increase in cases since 2010.
+In 2022, with the help of over 200 volunteers and volunteer attorneys, CLC provided free legal representation to over 500 foster children in Minnesota.
+At any given time, CLC is providing representation for over 580-660 foster children.